daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 |<img src= "https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/4_IP_into_bitvise.gif"  width="800" height="370" />|
 |---|

+Download [Bitvise SSH Client](https://www.bitvise.com/ssh-client-download) or any other appropriate SSH software.

 The instance should now be visible in the EC2 homepage.
 Located towards the bottom of the screen, the description of the instance should be visible.
-Download and open Bitvise as an SSH client.
+Open Bitvise as an SSH client.
 Copy the IPv4 Public IP address and paste it into “Host” on Bitvise.
 Insert 22 as the port.

 :bulb: MacOS users may choose to use the Terminus App in lieu of Bitvise.